suvinseal/Image-captioning-SCE-/README.md

 We used a pre-trained model to interpret the content of the images.
 Among many other architectures to choose from, we ended up using the VGG architecture.
 We used the Keras in-built pre-trained model.
 This model can also be used as a broader image caption model, however, using this model to run through each photo through the network is not time efficient [2].
 Hence, we pre-compute “photo-feature” using the pre-trained model and save it to a file.
 These features can be loaded later and fed in our model as the interpretation of a given photo in the dataset.
 This optimization makes training the models much faster and consume less memory.
 We then load the VGG model in Keras and remove the last layer from the loaded model.
 This layer is used to predict a classification for a photo.
 As we are not interested in classification but the internal representation of the photo right before a classification is made, these “features” are extracted from the images.

+## Preparing Text Data
+As the dataset contains multiple descriptions for each photograph, we do some minimal cleaning.
+We convert all the words to lowercase, remove all punctuation, numbers and one-character words.
+We encode the description text to numbers before being fed into the model as an input.